Best Golf Rangefinders 2025 - Our Top 12 Picks Tested And Reviewed

 Protective case could be more premium

+When I mention clarity in rangefinder reviews I am referring to how clear and crisp the display is - there is little point of creating a super accurate device if the display is blurry when I lock in and shoot the targets that I want yardages for.
 When it comes to clarity, this model really jumps out from the competition.
 The most impressive aspect of the Zoom OLED Pro is the use of OLED (Organic-Light-Emitting Diodes).
 As some of you may be aware, OLED is commonly found in high-end television sets, so unsurprisingly we noted that this laser had an incredibly clear display when we tested it on the course.

 Boasting a compact feel and look, the OLED has a magnetic lock system that allows you to secure it conveniently to the cart or trolley, whilst the battery can last over 5000 measurements, which is an impressive number.

-Another thing about the on course performance which impressed us was how smooth and intuitive the rangefinder is.
+Another thing about the on course performance which impressed me was how smooth and intuitive the rangefinder is.
 Not only can the yards and meters and slope functionality be switched on and off via the flick of a button, but we found that the ‘Flagpole scanning’ mode and a free scan can also be used via the press of a single button.
 All in all, this is a fine product with the stand out feature being the crystal clear display.

 Best For Accuracy